Why Average ROAS Hides Diminishing Returns.

 Minimum

-• Weekly spend by channel + a primary KPI outcome + calendar markers
+• Weekly spend by channel + a primary KPI outcome + calendar marker.

 Helpful

-• Promo depth/pricing, offline outcomes, retail media signals, constraints list
+• Promo depth/pricing, offline outcomes, retail media signals, and constraints list.

-• Identify saturation risk across top spend channels
+• Identify diminishing returns risk across your top spend channels.

-• Execute one controlled move (small %), monitor, then iterate
+• Execute one controlled move, monitor, then iterate.

 Start small.
 One move, one monitoring plan.